Krishna/krishna.github.io/posts/swift-concurrency-and-cryosleep.md

 Ripley closes her eyes — and wakes up in [Alien 3](https://en.wikipedia.org/wiki/Alien_3).
 The world has changed.
 Her crew is gone.
 Everything she thought was true before the sleep is no longer safe to assume.

-That’s what happens at every suspension point in Swift Concurrency.
+That’s what can happen at every suspension point in Swift Concurrency.

 ## What’s a Suspension Point?

 In Swift, any time you `await` something, your task can pause and let others run.
 When it resumes, it might wake up:

-- on a different thread or executor
+- on a different thread
 - after other tasks have mutated shared state
 - or in a world where your previous assumptions and invariants no longer hold